marco00300/KriaKV260_thesis/README.md

   ValueError: Shapes (4, 32) and (268, 32) are incompatible".
   In the network I found that probably the error was due to Vitis.AI (1.4) incompatibility with dropout layers.

-3-With toremoveDropoutlayers.py I removed the dropout layers thus I created my_newmodel.hf which doesn't have dropout layers.
+3-With toremoveDropoutlayers.py I removed the dropout layers thus I created my_newmodel.h5 which doesn't have dropout layers.

 4-Again I used my_quantize_fn.py to quantize my_newmodel.h5 but I encountered some issues:
   "ValueError: Input 0 of layer batchnorm_2 is incompatible with the layer: : expected min_ndim=4, found ndim=2.